SherryLiu3670/MLops_2025_group8/README.md

 ## Goal

 This is the project description for group 8 in the 02476 Machine Learning Operations course on DTU.
-The overall goal of the project is to design a model which could classify whether the input is  food or vegetables, and what specific type is.
+The overall goal of the project is to design a model which could classify whether the input is  fruit or vegetables, and what specific type is.

 ## Framework